Section Navigation

 Storing of Medicines

 Medicines will be stored in a locked cupboard in the first aid room except for emergency medication, such as adrenaline auto-injectors, which are stored in the emergency cupboard in the main reception office.
 Medicines requiring refrigeration will be stored in the first aid room fridge.
 Keys for the first aid room are held with the first aid support coordinator and first aid pastoral support.
-In the event of both the neither being available, the site team, SLG, Year Teams and Centre Manager can access the first aid room.
+In the event of neither being available, the site team, SLG, Year Teams and Centre Manager can access the first aid room.

 All medication brought into school must be accounted for, stored in the correct conditions, and recorded when given to the pupil.
 Each medication requires a completed consent form.